Revisiting the dynamics of Bose-Einstein condensates in a double well by deep learning with a hybrid network: Modified Learning

-Figure \ref{figure5}(a1-a3) globally present the results of $z(t,\Lambda)$ under numerical simulation, direct learning as well as our modified network learning.
-A special case of $z(t,13.4)$ is shown in Insets accordingly.
-Clearly the direct learning method gives to poor results in the MQST regime as compared to the numerical calculation because of the strong oscillation.
-The direct learning only contains single ResNet that is insufficient for grasping the fast-oscillating behavior.
-However a significant improvement has been identified if two blocks of Poincar\'{e} map and LSTM network are added in the procedure diagram.
-A quantitative comparison between direct and modified learning results uses the mean relative error
+Figure \ref{figure5}(a1-a3) globally present the results of $z(t,\Lambda)$ under numerical simulation, direct DL as well as our modified network learning.
+A special case of $z(t,13.4)$ is shown in the insets accordingly.
+Clearly the direct DL method gives rise to poor results in the MQST regime as compared to the numerical calculation because of the strong oscillation.
+The direct DL only contains single ResNet that is insufficient for grasping the fast-oscillating behavior.
+However a significant improvement can be attainable if two blocks of Poincar\'{e} map and LSTM network are added in the procedure.
+A quantitative comparison between direct and modified DL results uses the mean relative error

 where $z(t_i,\Lambda)$ and $g(t_i,\Lambda)$ obtained from the network training and the numerical ground-truth, are also $\Lambda$-dependent.
 Here 0.1 serves as an arbitrary small quantity to overcome the divergency.
-This error represents the derivation between learning outcome and numerical ground-truth, {\it i.e.} the infidelity of learning.
-In the BJJ region two learning ways lead to comparable errors ($10^{-1.92}$ and $10^{-2.04}$), confirming the efficiency of learning methods.
-However as turning to the MQST region the modified learning apparently causes the reduction of mean relative error from $10^{-1.68}$ to $10^{-2.31}$, which extremely increases the capability of network in learning a fast-oscillating dynamics, leading to a high-fidelity learning method.
+The relative error {$\bar{\sigma}$} is a metric of the final performance standing for the derivation between learning outcome and numerical ground-truth, {\it i.e.} the infidelity of learning.
+While the MSE loss is an indicator at the training stage.
+In the BJJ region two learning ways lead to comparable errors ($10^{-1.92}$ and $10^{-2.04}$), confirming the efficiency of both learning methods.
+However as turning to the MQST region the modified DL apparently leads to the reduction of mean relative error from $10^{-1.68}$ to $10^{-2.31}$, which extremely increases the capability of network in learning a fast-oscillating dynamics.

-By now, the hybrid system that contains a sequential LSTM and ResNet networks, can provide an improved learning quality for the population dynamics, especially in the MQST regime.
-While we also note that, two networks must be trained independently which suffer from a long-time expense.
+By now, the hybrid system that contains a sequential LSTM and ResNet networks can provide an improved learning for the population dynamics, especially in the MQST regime.
+While we also note that, two networks must be trained independently suffering from a long-time expense.
 A typical time expense is 34 seconds for one-epoch training.
 To overcome this weakness we propose an integrated network by combining LSTM and ResNet together with the help of feedback mechanism.
 This new learning method can further accelerate the training speed, saving the time by 15$\%$ or more in an one-epoch training.